 - Use translational rodent and non-human primate models to study obesity, dysmetabolism, diabetes, and related complications

-- Exploit the advantages of next generation polygenic rodent models (FATZO mouse and ZDSD rat) with intact leptin pathways which more closely recapitulate human disease
+- Exploit the advantages of next generation polygenic rodent models (MS-NASH (formerly called FATZO) mouse and ZDSD rat) with intact leptin pathways which more closely recapitulate human disease

 - Optimally implement spontaneously diabetic NHPs in modeling human metabolic disease

 - Model human-relevant disease progression and complications related to obesity and diabetes, including NAFLD/NASH, cardiac dysfunction, and nephropathy in translational rodents and NHPs

 - Monitor liver disease in obese NHPs using a unique non-invasive ultrasound technique

 - Utilize these translational models to assess the efficacy and safety of anti-diabetes and NAFLD/NASH therapeutics, which show human disease-relevant response to SoC agents

 Dr. Jim Wang is the Senior Vice President of Cardiovascular and Metabolic Disease Research and President of CrownBio Indiana and Louisiana.
 He started his academic career as a postdoctoral researcher at Boston University in 1987, and in 1992 became an assistant professor at the University of Tennessee in Memphis where he worked until 1996.
 Dr. Wang has worked in several major pharma companies (GSK, Roche, Schering/Bayer AG) as a Scientist, Senior Scientist, and Principle Scientist from 1990 to 2008 and in a start-up biotech (Arete Therapeutics, Inc.) as a Director of Pharmacology from 2008 to 2009.